erlang/otp/HOWTO/OTP-PATCH-APPLY.md

 > *NOTE*: Before applying a patch you need to do a *full* build
 > of OTP in the source directory.

-If you are building in `git` you first need to generate the `configure` scripts:

-	$ ./otp_build autoconf

 Configure and build all applications in OTP:

 	$ configure